McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/hSynteny.md

 Once you have created your plot it may be helpful to be aware of the following features available to you when navigating.

 You are able to resize the synteny plot by using the scroll wheel on your mouse whilst your cursor is hovering over the plot.
 To move around you can drag your cursor around the plot.
 Selecting 's' on your keyboard opens the selection mode on the plot where you can drag the cursor to select and highlight many genes across multiple chromosomes.
+You can cancel the selection mode by hitting the escape key.

 As well as this, hovering over a particular gene opens a small menu which lists chromosome, species, gene, protein and location.
 It also includes the source of the gene through a link to Ensembl, an external genome database available to further research your chosen gene, this is further explained in the [Ensembl and Internal Links](http://localhost:3000/guides/hsynteny/#-ensembl-and-internal-links) heading below.

 Example of highlighting multiple genes using selection mode: